metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 In real-world projects, the mathematical core is important but just the part of the model.
 A complete, reproducible modeling package also needs:

-1. Structured annotations - units of measurements, explanations, limitations, and assumptions of model parts.
-2. Input parameter sets describing specific conditions, doses, or patient characteristics.
+- **Annotations** - units, explanations, and key assumptions.
+- **Parameter sets & datasets** - conditions, doses, patient characteristics, and data for calibration and validation.
-3. Solver settings - the numerical methods and parameters used for ODE integration.
+- **Solver settings & metadata** - numerical settings and project history.
-4. Datasets for calibration, validation, and testing.
-5. Protocols and results for complex simulation workflows such as confidence interval estimation, sensitivity analysis, or uncertainty quantification.
-6. Metadata - version history, authorship, run logs, and so on.

-Without these, results are not reproducible, and the model cannot be properly evaluated or reused.
+Without these and other metadata, results are not reproducible, and the model cannot be properly evaluated or reused.
 Here, we'll keep our focus on the core structure of models rather than all the surrounding layers.
 But keep in mind: those outer layers—parameters, data, protocols, metadata—bring their own headaches, sometimes even bigger than the model equations themselves.

 ## 4. Popular Tools and How They Store Models

 At their core, QSP models are systems of algebraic and differential equations.
-Mathematicians are comfortable writing them down on paper, and modelers can translate them into equations without much trouble.
 But the moment we try to implement such a model on a computer, things get trickier.
 Equations need to be expressed in a very specific way - as functions, arguments, and expressions tailored for a particular programming language or solver.

 ![Raw scripting Matlab code](./img/fig3-raw-matlab.png)

 **Fig 3.
 Example of raw scripting in Matlab.** Model logic (right) and simulation script (left) live in separate files but are still entangled.
 The model carries redundant syntax just to satisfy MATLAB and cannot be directly reused in another language or tool.
-Adding a new reaction requires multiple updates in the model code and possibly in the simulation script.
+Updating the model code may result in changes in the simulation script.

 To make life easier, many tools introduce their own DSLs or rely on macro languages.
 In essence, we're still writing ODEs, but now they are expressed in a more compact, structured form.
 This makes the model easier to read and sometimes separates the model description from the execution code - a small but important step toward better clarity and maintainability.

 However, this approach still has its drawbacks.
 As models grow larger, ODE-based code becomes difficult to maintain: it resists modularization, and even small changes may require edits in multiple places or restructuring the equations themselves.
-On top of that, the notation is far from intuitive for biologists or pharmacologists, who tend to think in terms of reactions, metabolites, and pathways rather than differential equations.
+On top of that, the notation is far from intuitive for biologists or pharmacologists, who tend to think in terms of reactions, metabolites, and pathways rather than ODEs.

 ![ODE based DSL, mrgsolve](./img/fig4-mrgsolve.png)

 **Fig 4.
 Example of ODE based DSL in mrgsolve.** The model is expressed as a macro-like C++ dialect, which makes it close to the solver and mathematically transparent.
-However, large models become hard to maintain: even small structural changes may require rewriting the system of equations.
 The syntax is tool-specific and difficult to parse or convert, limiting portability beyond mrgsolve (and partially NONMEM).

 One way around this is the **process-based approach** describing the model in terms of processes that involve metabolites, reactions, compartments and other entities.
 The software then generates the ODE system automatically (e.g., from tables or a custom DSL) right before simulation.
 This approach reduces manual edits, enables modularity, and lowers the risk of mistakes.
 The trade-off?
 You need to adjust your modeling mindset.
 The equation-level view is hidden behind generation, and you need an explicit build pipeline.
 Still, this method has been influential [SBML](https://sbml.org/) is one example born from such thinking.